-Effective Date: The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
+Effective Date: The requirements of this Statement are effective for reporting periods beginning after December 15, 2018 per GASB Statement No. 95 implementation has been delayed one year.
 The District does not expect this Statement to impact its financial statements.